taitran501/air_track/README.md

 # AirTrack - Air Quality Monitoring Application 🌍

 ## 1. Introduction
-AirTrack is a Flutter-based application that enables users to monitor real-time **PM2.5, CO2, temperature, and humidity** data from IoT sensors.
+AirTrack is a Flutter-based application that allows users to monitor real-time **PM2.5, CO, NO₂, O₃, SO₂, and other air quality indices** by fetching data from the **OpenWeather API**.

+The app also provides historical data visualization and customizable alert thresholds for air quality monitoring.
+It supports user authentication via **Google Sign-In** and **Guest Mode**, with data caching for offline access.

 ## 2. Architecture
 The application follows the **Clean Architecture + Bloc Pattern**.